Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-selector/genome-selector-intro.md

 <img src="media/use-ss.png" width="450" alt="A Use or do not use slider">

-You can deactivate a species genome by toogling to 'Don't use' at the top of the Species homepage.
+You can deactivate a species genome by toggling to 'Don't use' at the top of the Genome homepage.

 <img src="media/do-not-use-ss.png" width="450" alt="Do not use selected">